 There is often a lot of confusion around the commission subject.
-There is typically a fee that buyers and sellers pay in Toronto, with 5% being evenly split between the buyer's agent and the seller's agent.
+There is typically a fee that buyers and sellers pay in Toronto, with 5% being evenly split between the buyer's real estate agent and the seller's agent.
 The amount of commission you wish to pay your REALTOR® is always open for discussion.

 The average commission REALTORS® charge in Toronto is 5% of the final sale price of the home.
-That will be split evenly between the listing agent and the buyer's agent with both receiving 2.5%, though they may have an agreement with their brokerage to split that percentage again.
+That will be split evenly between the listing real estate agent and the buyer's agent with both receiving 2.5%, though they may have an agreement with their brokerage to split that percentage again.

 Examples of what you may owe your agent:

 |FINAL SALE PRICE OF HOME||5% OF FINAL SALE PRICE||TOTAL EACH AGENT WILL RECEIVE|